-The work/activities section must be updated, but certain activities can remain the same.
+The work and activities section must be updated, but certain activities can remain the same.

 If it’s an older experience that you haven’t engaged with since submitting your previous application, major changes may not be necessary, although tweaking it is almost always a good idea.
 Make sure you have an expert with admissions committee experience review the description to ensure it’s concise and effective, highlighting what is most important.

-In terms of effective risk mitigation, I recommend you apply to too many schools rather than too few schools.
+In terms of effective risk mitigation, apply to too many schools rather than too few schools.
 The average applicant applies to 15-20 medical schools.
-As a reapplicant, I would bump that number up to 25-30 minimum in most cases.
-It’s all about asymmetric risk – the downside of applying to a few extra schools is much smaller than the downside of not applying to enough.
+As a reapplicant, bump that number up to 25-30 minimum in most cases.
+It’s all about asymmetric risk—the downside of applying to a few extra schools is much smaller than the downside of not applying to enough.

 Remember to also stick to fundamental best practices regarding your medical school application.
 For instance, submit your primary as early as possible, ideally within the first 1-2 weeks after applications open.